jsll/pytorch_6dof-graspnet/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing the original authors work:

 ```
 inproceedings{mousavian2019graspnet,